 8 valid basis for attempting to prevent homosexuality, which is not an illness.
 On the contrary, such efforts may encourage ideation and attempts.
-Given that there is no evidence that efforts to alter sexual orientation are effective, beneficial or necessary, and the possibility that they carry the risk of significant harm, such interventions are contraindicated."
+Given that there is no evidence that efforts to alter sexual orientation are effective, beneficial or necessary, and the possibility that they carry the risk of

-10 family rejection and undermine self-esteem, connectedness and office of the World Health Organization, a regional office of the World Health Organization, issued a statement in May of 2012 and in it the organization states that "these supposed conversion therapies constitute a violation of the ethical principles of health care and violate human rights that are protected by international and regional agreements."
+10 family rejection and undermine self-esteem, connectedness and office of the World Health Organization, issued a statement in May of 2012 and in it the organization states that "these supposed conversion therapies constitute a violation of the ethical principles of health care and violate human rights that are protected by international and regional agreements."
 The organization also noted that reparative therapies "lack medical justification and represent a serious threat to the health and well-being of affected people."